mollyrendon/readme-generator/read-me-files/README.md

   # Installation
-  These programs need to be installed for the application to run: test
+  These programs need to be installed for the application to run:
+  Install npm, requires node.js.

   # Usage
-  The application's primary use is test
+  The application's primary use is
+  Node index.js, follow the prompts, and then generate a README file from that data.

   # License
     MIT

   # Contributing
-  test
+  Molly Rendon.

   # Tests
   The following commands are needed to run tests: test

   # Questions
-  For any questions please contact mollyrendon at this email test.
+  For any questions please contact mollyrendon at this email molly.rendon@outlook.com.